luca-nik/mev_agent/exercises/second/Exercise2.md

 Another important factor to consider is price slippage.
 By the time the transaction order I intend to perform is processed by the miners or the block containing our transaction is validated, the price of at least one of the assets in the path connecting `USDT` to `USDC` might have changed.
 This can result in a different executed buy amount than what was initially expected.
 Slippage is more significant in volatile markets or with large order sizes relative to the liquidity available in the pool.

 ### Other Users
 Other market participants can also largely influence the outcome.
 The order in the transactions is inserted in a specific block, which might once again cause price slippage.
-In addition to this, miners can identify MEV opportunities and leveraging trade censorship, frontrunning, or sandwich attacks they can significantly impact the price and execution of a swap.
+In addition to this, block proposers can identify MEV opportunities and leveraging trade censorship, frontrunning, or sandwich attacks they can significantly impact the price and execution of a swap.
 For instance, a frontrunner might detect a large swap and place the transaction before it to profit from the expected price movement, resulting in a worse price for the original transaction.

 ### Gas Fees